DarkZatarra/limehome_s3_challenge/README.md

 2. For all objects in the page, do a bulk query in the pickle to return only the objects for which the etag (hash - content of the file) was modified.
 Return the keys which were modified or missing in the pickle.
 3. Loop through returned keys and run the method to check if the file is binary or not.
 4. Save the outcome in a pickle or anywhere cheap that you can reuse later:
+    - Bucket in the name of the pickle file
     - Object key as index
     - Etag as hash
     - File type returned by the method
+    - The search substring (as initially the results from the cache was returned despite the search substring being changed)
 5. If the file is not binary, search for the string.
 6. If the string is found, add to the list.
 7. Return the list.
-8. Make the code production-ready (most important is retry mechanism if a query for something fails).
-9. I don't mention unit testing/code coverage - these are possible but I'm DevOps.
+8. I didn't mention unit testing/code coverage - these are possible but I never mocked S3 and I don't focused my time on explaining the concept and make it work on multiple cases

+##### Problems:

+- Still quite slow for first run against a lot of files or big files but I'm not aware of any possibility of doing it faster using AWS existing calls

 ### Challenges Not Considered:

-- Multipart upload (potential issues if no retry mechanisms are implemented).
+- Multipart upload (I did not looked into this but I've seen something in AWS documentation mentioning this and I think it might create problems)
 - Ignored files from Glacier/Non-Standard storage.

 ### Other Ideas:

 - In an environment where data is structured and you need to look in S3 buckets, you can use Athena + Glue.
 This will add partitions (data-based most of the time, but you can define others if needed) and you can search (pretty fast) for anything that you are interested in (as long as you know what you need).
 This is good for structured text data, but it applies to formats like CSV, JSON, Parquet, and/or compressed versions of these files under GZIP or Snappy format.

-### Testing
+In the end you will end up having an SQL like database where you can run SQL Queries or use Amazon QuickSight for visual GInsights

+### Testing (as mentioned no unit testing or other type of testing but I did some "live" testing)

-I used [GrayHatWarfare S3 Buckets](https://buckets.grayhatwarfare.com/) for live testing.
+I used [GrayHatWarfare S3 Buckets](https://buckets.grayhatwarfare.com/) for testing.